bluekrow-dockerhub/Nke.Tools.Transmission/README.md

 Using DockerHub automatic testing with a System Under Test (SUT) service after every build and before every push to the DockerHub registry.

 ## User Guide
+Following there are two options for running the container Remember to replace the values in "<...>" delimiters for your own when using the examples provided (both in the inline example, and in the installer script)

+### Running once manually
 A common script  to run this container can be executed as follows
 ```
 sudo docker run \
     -d \
     -p 9091:9091 \
+    -p 57841:57841 \
     -e RPC_USERNAME=<WebUsername> \
     -e RPC_PASSWORD=<WebPassword> \
     -v <PathToConfig>:/trx/Config \